This guide requires the following supplies:

 With a drain pan under the pinion flange, remove the flange out and away from the differential.

 Pop out the pinion seal using your hands, a screwdriver, or a seal remover tool.

 Wipe the housing clean and insert the new seal.
+Use a seal installer tool for this task.
 May have to tap into place with a hammer and large diameter socket.
 Lube the seal with oil.

 Inspect the pinion flange for grooves or damage.
 Install the pinion flange, washer, and nut, and torque to the manufacturer's specifications.

 Connect the driveshaft back to the pinion flange and torque the retaining bolts to the manufacturer's specifications.